dataspecer/ds-wdoi/docs/progress.md

       - There might be a problem with the number of range/domain values of properties.
 Depending on the usage in the ontology.
 Some propreties can probably have a lot of domain and range classes.
       - It is similar to the SchemaTree recommender, so maybe we could exclude it?
 2. I tackled the problem with the number of properties in range/domain by computing the statistics only for a class and not globally.
+  - Now I have a solution that can deal with the high number of classes using inifinite scroll.
+  - Should I maybe return to the previous solution?
 3. Mergin of the domain and range from usage statistics and constraints is done in preprocessing.
   - I extended all classes with literal properties based on subjectType constraints on literal properties.
   - I extended all classes for item properties, that define subject and value type constraints.